 - Make an appointment with your academic advisor.
 Their contact info is in UAccess on the right side of the page.
 Click "Details".
 You may also schedule appointments online via Trellis: https://ua-trellis.force.com/uastudent/s/

-- If your Grade Point Average is below a 2.0 after the Fall 2020 grades post, please watch your UA email early in January for messaging about your next steps.
-We want to work with you early to develop a plan for improvement.
+- If your Grade Point Average is below a 2.0 after Fall 2021 grades post, please watch your UA email early in January for messaging about your next steps.
+If you have been placed on Academic Warning or Academic Probation, the College and/or your Academic Advisor will reach out you to develop a plan for improvement.
 Please don’t panic.

-- Spring 2021 schedule changes: If you wish to alter your spring class schedule in the meantime (to repeat a course, or reduce your workload, etc.), please go ahead and do this via UAccess.
-Plan to discuss these modifications with your advisor when they return on or after January 4th.
+- If you wish to alter your spring class schedule, please go ahead and do this via UAccess.
+Plan to discuss these modifications with your advisor when they return on or after January 3rd.
 There will still be enough time before the spring term begins to make additional schedule changes if needed and to discuss them with your academic advisor.

 - Full or closed classes

-- If the course you want or need is full, the first step is to check if it has a waitlist.
+- If the course you want or need is full, the first step is to check if it has a wait list.
 Search for the class you are trying to add and check the status.
-If it lists waitlist as the status, you will need to add yourself to the waitlist by selecting the course and adding it to your shopping cart.
+If it lists waitlist as the status, you will need to add yourself to the waitlist by selecting the course and adding it to your shopping card.
 Then, add the course to your shopping cart and try to register for it.
-You will be added to the waitlist if space is available.
+You will be added to the wait list if space is available.

 - You may try contacting the department that offers the class to see about possible enrollment, in case their administrators are responding over the winter break.

 - In some cases, you might be able to attend the first day of class with a Change of Schedule form and ask the professor if there is room for you to join the class, but this is not always the case.
 Check with the offering department to see how enrollment requests are managed.